Seneca Falls (CDP), New York: Social movements in the village and surrounding area

 Seneca Falls played a prominent role in the Women's Rights Movement.
 Elizabeth Cady Stanton, one of the organizers of the 1848 Seneca Falls Women's Rights Convention and recognized as "the philosopher and chief publicist of the radical wing of the 19th century women's rights movement", lived in Seneca Falls from 1847 to 1863.
 Amelia Bloomer, popularized a dress reform in her newspaper, The Lily, which became known as bloomers, a design believed to be influenced by native women of the area.
 Abolitionist causes against slavery were popular in Seneca Falls.

 In August 1843, Abby Kelley, an outspoken abolitionist, came to Seneca Falls and addressed a crowd on the south side of the Seneca River.
 She confronted the nation and its institutions, including a local Presbyterian Church and its minister, over slavery.
 Within a year, a member of that church was found guilty of "disorderly and unchristian conduct" after she personally confronted that minister on the issue of slavery.

 Early women's rights leaders Elizabeth Cady Stanton, Lucretia Coffin Mott, Martha Coffin Wright, Mary Ann M'Clintock and Jane Hunt hastily organized the Seneca Falls Convention, the first women's rights convention, held in 1848 at the Wesleyan Methodist Chapel.
 A "Declaration of Sentiments" was adopted, drafted by Stanton, M'Clintock and two adult M'Clintock daughters, which included support for women's suffrage.
 Frederick Douglass, a former slave and publisher of a Rochester, New York, abolitionist newspaper, attended the convention.
 His eloquent support for the women's suffrage resolution was instrumental in its passage.
 Nearby Waterloo was the planning location for the convention, which is commemorated by the Women's Rights National Historical Park in the two villages.

 In July 1923 the National Woman's Party celebrated the 75th anniversary of the 1848 Seneca Falls convention with a pageant and pilgrimage to Susan B. Anthony’s grave in nearby Rochester, though Anthony did not attend in 1848.
 Alice Paul presented the draft of the Equal Rights Amendment, referred to as "the Lucretia Mott Amendment", for the delegates’ approval at the general conference held at the First Presbyterian Church in Seneca Falls.

 The National Women's Hall of Fame was established in Seneca Falls in 1969.
 It honors American women for their contributions to society.

 The first woman mayor of Seneca Falls was the village's last mayor.
 Diana M. Smith, first elected in 2004, was re-elected for a 2nd term in 2008.
+She would remain the mayor until the village was officially dissolved in 2011.